panuhorsmalahti/oracle-migrate/README.md

 )
 ```

 These SQL statements would be executed in a sequence.
-When one fails - revert migration will be applied.
+When one fails - revert migration will be applied (from currently executed file - `down`).

 ## Running Migrations